Round 2 program snapshot

 How to apply for grants

-An information session about Round 1 of Remanufacture NSW was held on 4 February 2021.
+An information session about Round 2 of Remanufacture NSW was held online at 11am on Wednesday 2 February 2022.
+A recording of the webinar is available.